 How to Show Proof of Funds

-It is mandatory to submit proof of funds while applying for the Canadian Student Visa.
-The documents should reflect your stability and ability in the financial aspects to support your stay during the study tenure.
+Submitting proof of funds is a mandatory part of applying for a Canada student visa.
+These documents should clearly show your financial stability and ability to support your stay during your studies.
 Listed below are the documents that should be submitted as proof, those include:

 Accepted Documents: